importPI19fromDHGE/dhge-pi19-sem5/WEB-GRIMM/appendix/cheatsheet.md

 ## Werkzeuge

 - Texteditor
-- What You See Is What You Get - Editor
+- WYSIWYG - Editor (What You See Is What You Get)

 ### hilfreiche Funktionen